Yaser S. Abu-Mostafa

 Professor Bellan focuses on experimental and theoretical plasma physics.

-Howell N. Tyson, Sr., Professor of Mechanics and Professor of Materials Science; Executive Officer for Mechanical and Civil Engineering
+Howell N. Tyson, Sr., Professor of Mechanics and Materials Science; Vice Provost

 Guillaume Blanquart focuses on modeling the interactions between combustion processes and turbulent flows.
-At the center of the work are fundamental problems such as the formation of pollutants, the effects of turbulence on the dynamics of nano-particles and liquid droplets, and various hydrodynamic and flame instabilities.
+At the center of the work are fundamental problems such as the formation of pollutants, the effects of turbulence on the dynamics of nano-particles, and various hydrodynamic and flame instabilities.